helloSystem/docs/user/components/preferences/sharing.md

 ## Accessing the screen of a remote computer that has Screen Sharing enabled

-If Screen Sharing is active on the remote computer, then you can connect over the local area network as follows:
+If Screen Sharing is active on the remote computer, then you can use [SSVNC](http://www.karlrunge.com/x11vnc/ssvnc.html) (available for Windows, Mac OS X, and various Unix-like systems) to access the machine over the local area network.

-* Install the `ssvnc` package
-* On the command line, type `ssvnc-gui` and press Enter
-* Click "Find"
-* Select the computer you want to connect to from the list
-* Add `user@` before the hostname.
-Replace `user` with your username on the remote computer
+In SSVNC please do:
+* Under "VNC Host_Display" please enter: <IP Address>:0
-* Click "Use SSH"
+* Options... -> Check the "Use SSH" box and the "Unix Username & Password" box
-* Click "Connect"
-* When promted, enter the password of your computer account on the remote computer
+* Under "Unix Username" enter the username you have set when you installed helloSystem
+* Under "Unix Password" enter the password you have set when you installed helloSystem

 ## Accessing the screen of a remote computer that has Remote Login enabled